Exponentially more concise quantum recognition of non-RMM regular languages: Introduction

 Therefore, a 1QFAC performs only one measurement for computing each input string, doing so after reading the last symbol.
 However, the measurement is chosen according to the last classical state reached after scanning the input string.
 Thus, when a 1QFAC has only one classical state, it reduces to an MO-1QFA \cite{MC00,BP02}.
 On the one hand, 1QFAC model develops MO-1QFA by adding DFA's component, and on the other hand, 1QFAC advance DFA by employing the fundamentals of quantum mechanics.

-We want to stress that 1QFAC are not the one-way version of {\it two-way finite automata with quantum and classical states} (2QCFA for short) proposed by Ambains and Watrous \cite{AW02}.
-One of the differences is that in the one-way version of 2QCFA, after the tape head reads an input symbol, either a measurement or a unitary transformation is performed, while in 1QFAC there is no intermediate measurement, and a single measurement is performed only after scanning the input string.
+We want to stress that 1QFAC are not the one-way version of {\it two-way finite automata with quantum and classical states} (2QCFA for short) proposed by Ambains and Watrous \cite{AW02}, and this version has been preliminarily considered in \cite{ZQL12}.
+One of the differences is that, according to the definition of 2QCFA \cite{AW02}, in the one-way version of 2QCFA, after the tape head reads an input symbol, either a measurement or a unitary transformation is performed, while in 1QFAC there is no intermediate measurement, and a single measurement is performed only after scanning the input string.

 Though 1QFAC make only one measurement for computing each input string and the evolutions of states are unitary instead of general operations, the set of languages accepted by 1QFAC (with no error) consists precisely of all regular languages.
-Therefore, 1QFAC have more recognition power than MO-1QFA.
 As we know, the set of languages accepted by 1QFACL is constituted by all regular languages \cite{MP06}, but 1QFACL need measurement after reading each input symbol and the measurement is not only restricted to accepting, rejecting, and non-halting, but also other results related to the control language attached to the machine.
 Therefore, the computing process of a 1QFACL is usually much more complicated than that of a 1QFAC.
 On the other hand, measuring may lead to more errors for the machine.

+Since 1QFA do not have more power than DFA in terms of accepting languages, it is more important to discover the space-efficiency of 1QFA compared with other one-way automata.
+The first important result is by Ambainis and Freivalds \cite{AF98}, who proved that MO-1QFA need exponentially less number of states than DFA for accepting some languages.
+(Recently, Ambainis and Nahimovs \cite{AN09} have further improved this result.)

+In \cite{BMP05,MP02, MP06,MP07}, Bertoni, Mereghetti, and Palano further proved that MO-1QFA have space-efficient advantage over DFA for accepting some languages.
+As mentioned before, MO-1QFA with mixed states and general quantum operations can accept all regular languages.
+Indeed, Freivalds et al. \cite{FOM09} proved that MO-1QFA with mixed states are super-exponentially more concise than MO-1QFA with pure states.